 The most famous commencement address was never delivered at a graduation.
 In June 1997 Mary Schmich, a columnist for the Chicago Tribune, published what seemed like a perennial cliché—the commencement address she would have given if asked—centered around one critical piece of advice: wear sunscreen.

-Two years later, Australian film director Baz Luhrmann set Schmich's column to music, hired voice actor Lee Perry to record it, and released a music single, "Everybody's Free (To Wear Sunscreen)," that went on to top the music charts around the world.
+Two years later, Australian film director Baz Luhrmann set Schmich's column to music, hired voice actor Lee Perry to record it, and released a music single, "Everybody'see (To Wear Sunscreen)," that went on to top the music charts around the world.
 (If you listen to popular radio, you're likely to hear the song again sometime during this graduation season.)

 Comprising a series of pithy and humorous admonitions to young people, the song begins: